This is a complete guide to video podcasting.

 Example shows: Stuff You Should Know and Kickass News.

-Pros: This method is fast and easy.
+Pros: This method is fast and easy for digital content creators.
 If you host your podcast with Castos, we offer a free YouTube republishing service that automatically turns each of your episodes into a video with a static image and posts it to YouTube.

 Cons: The video created by this method is less engaging than the following methods.
 It’s basically just a way to publish an audio file to a video platform.